skndungu/smart_helmet_design_a/README.md

 5) Select “Upload using Programmer” from the File menu.

 You can also explore more from the following tutorial :link:[How to Use USBasp Programmer with Arduino Boards](https://www.youtube.com/watch?v=ToKerwRR-70)

+# HANDLING THE BLUETOOTH APP & ARDUINO CODES :hammer:
+1) Ensure that the app connects to the system / our device
+2) Once a connection is established, on the specific app you can send a certain text or number or what the app has catered for transmission
+3)